Conservation Physics - Index

 Climate control in archives.
 Article and lecture for Aprevu colloquium, Paris, June 2017.

 A tutorial on the basics of packing for transport of artefacts.

 An analysis of seven years of stable climate achieved by simple means.
 This is the draft version of a contribution to the 16th seminar on the care and conservation of manuscripts, Copenhagen University, April 2016.
 A more detailed article is listed further down this index.

-Three years of measurement in a grave chamber south of Copenhagen show that ventilation is not a good idea and that sensors don't survive a continuous high RH.
-(Also in pdf and epub formats).
+Four years of measurement in a grave chamber south of Copenhagen show that ventilation is not a good idea and that sensors don't survive a continuous high RH.

 A lecture for the conference on sustainable museums held in Antwerp, 19 November 2015, emphasising the role of museum environment standards in inhibiting progress in low energy and low complexity climate control.